-Determining how many meals to make and what to include at each meal can sometimes be tricky.
+Determining how many meals to make and what to include in each meal can sometimes be tricky.

-The best way to plan ahead is to first decide which meals you would like to focus on and which method of meal preparation fits your lifestyle.
+The best way to plan is first to decide which meals you would like to focus on and which method of meal preparation fits your lifestyle.

 Then review your calendar to decide how many breakfasts, lunches, and dinners you will need for the next week.

-Also, remember to take into account the times when you are likely to eat out, for example, on dates, at a lunch with friends or at dinners with clients.
+Also, remember to consider the times when you are likely to eat out, for example, on dates, at lunch with friends, or at dinners with clients.

 When selecting which meals to prepare, it is best to start with a limited number of recipes that you already know.
 This will ease your transition to meal planning.

 With that said, it’s also important to avoid choosing just one recipe for the entire week.
-This lack of variety can lead to boredom and will not provide your body with the nutrients it needs.
+This lack of variety can lead to boredom and will not provide your body with its nutrients.

 Instead, try to choose foods that contain different vegetables and protein-rich foods, as well as a variety of complex carbohydrates, such as: